PlasmaPy/PlasmaPy/docs/development/doc_guide.rst

      The symbol for an electron is e\ :sup:`-`.

      An alpha particle may be represented as :sup:`4`\ He\ :sup:`1+`.

+* Begin each :file:`.py` file with a docstring that provides a high-level overview of what is contained in that module.

+* Place the ``__all__`` dunder immediately after the docstring that begins a module and before the import statements.
+This dunder should be a `list` that contains the names of all of the objects in that module intended for use by the end user.
+Private objects (i.e. objects with names that begin with an underscore) should not be included in ``__all__``.
+Only objects contained within ``__all__`` will show up in the online documentation.

 Docstring guidelines
 --------------------